Understanding the Event-Driven Architecture of Node.js

 Node.js has rapidly gained popularity among developers for its efficiency and versatility in web development.
 Here are 5 compelling reasons why Node.js should be your go-to choice for your next web project:

 Node.js is a powerful JavaScript runtime built on Chrome's V8 engine, allowing developers to execute JavaScript code server-side.
 To get started, you’ll first need to install Node.js on your machine.
 Visit the official Node.js website and download the installer suitable for your operating system.
-After installation, verify it by opening your command line interface and typing node -v
+After installation, verify it by opening your command line interface and typing node -v.
+This command will display the current version of Node.js installed, ensuring everything is set up correctly.

 Once you have Node.js installed, the next step is to learn about the Node Package Manager (NPM), which comes bundled with Node.js.
 NPM allows you to easily install libraries and frameworks that can expedite your development process.
 To create your first Node.js application, follow these steps:

-and writing some simple code, like console.log('Hello World');
+app.jsand writing some simple code, likeconsole.log('Hello World');.